Module 2.3: GCP Compute Engine

 -

 You can create a VM with up to 416 vCPUs and 12 TB of memory using the M3 machine family.
 These ultra-high-memory machines are designed for SAP HANA, large in-memory databases, and genomics workloads.
-At full price, an
+These ultra-high-memory machines are expensive on an hourly basis, but they can still be attractive when you need short-term capacity without buying hardware.

 Common Mistakes